MartinEarls/WINTRE-old/README.md

 -Microsoft Word is used for the reporting features, please make sure Microsoft Office is installed if you wish to utilise the reporting feature.

 USAGE INTRUCTIONS:
 Please refer to the User Manual for usage instructions.
+Be advised this tool may cause anti-virus alerts.

 DISCLAIMER:
 You are responsible for what you do with this tool, it should only be used to perform authorized testing for which you have explicit permission to do so.